Alexandronectes

 However, the discussed specimen distinguished from plesiosaurs known before due to earlier unobserved combination of characteristics.
 Its cranium was a bit shorter and narrower than these belonging to Aristonectes and Kaiwhekea, taller than Aristonectes one, but lower than those of Kaiwhekea.
 An articular surface of a temporomandibular joint was rounded, thick and somewhat similar to observed in Kaiwhekea.
 A squamosal bone had dorsal process pointed posterolaterally, it made A-shaped recess.
-According to Otero et al., this is one more trait resebmling Kaiwhekea, however, they found a difference in stouter dorsal rami.
+According to Otero et al., this is one more trait resembling Kaiwhekea, however, they found a difference in stouter dorsal rami.
 On the other side, paroccipital process does not resemble its homologous counterparts in other Aristonectinae in the matter of size, as it is shorter and more corpulent.
 Its distal end is widened dorsoventrally and flattened axially, with its dorsal surface concave and convex ventral one.
 It can be compared to Libonectes one.

 In 2016 Otero, R. A., O'Gorman, J. P., Hiller, N., O'Keefe, F. R. & Fordyce, R. E. published in Journal of Vertebrate Paleontology a paper titled Alexandronectes zealandiensis gen. et sp. nov., a new aristonectine plesiosaur from the lower Maastrichtian of New Zealand, making a formal description of a new plesiosaur genus and species.
 The generic name honors Alexander McKay, who discovered its bones.
 It this genus a single species was put, namely Alexandronectes zealandiensis.
 Its specific epithet appeals to microcontinent of Zealandia, a land mass that broke away from supercontinent Gondwana in late Cretaceous epoch and contained areas of what is nowadays New Zealand.

 Researchers classified that animal in elasmosaurid family and Aristonectinae subfamily.
-They conducted a filogenetic analysis, concerning 24 plesiosaur genera and 91 traits.
+They conducted a phylogenetic analysis, concerning 24 plesiosaur genera and 91 traits.
 It resulted in a strict consensus trees, according to which closest kin of Alexandronectes was Kaiwhekea.